 Life is All About Making the Best Out of Leftovers!

-If you are wondering if Priyanka has turned into a live philosophy preaching blogger, then take a deep breath as I am also standing just as you are in terms of understanding the fine prints of life!
+If you are wondering if Priyanka has turned into a live philosophy preaching blogger, then take a deep breath as I am also standing just where you are in terms of understanding the fine prints of life!
 I am simply stating the fact that I often enjoy cooking with limited ingredients available in my pantry.
 Not that I do that on some purpose, but I do enjoy the puzzle part where the key is to figure out which fits with what!
 This anda-kheema bhurji recipe is one of those puzzles which has its pieces scattered all over the place, but when brought together gave me a wonderful meal along with fresh paranthas.

 It all started last week when I got us some fresh chicken kheema or minced chicken meat.
 I planned to make some Meatball curry which happened but not with the entirety of it.
 It all boils down to it that I was left with some minced meat mixed with finely chopped onion, grated garlic and ginger.